Barrett's Esophagus Information

 What is Barrett's Esophagus?

-I had never heard of this health challenge until an acquaintance of mine mentioned that her husband, after going through a battery of medical tests, was told that he might have it.
+I had never heard of this health challenge until an acquaintance of mine mentioned that her husband, after going through a battery of medical tests, was told that he might have Barrett's Esophagus.

 Esophageal Cancer Concerns Addressed: